sampsyo/cs6120/content/blog/2019-10-27-tbjit-type-specialization/index.md

 In the case of vvadd, if on every iteration the types are `int` then we don't actually need the flexibility of the interpreter.
 Instead, we can compile the bytecode during run-time to machine instructions where the type of each instruction is `int`.
 The run-time compilation procedure will greatly resemble the ahead-of-time compilation procedure of non-dynamic languages.
 Generally we only want to spend time compiling code that is run multiple times (i.e. in a loop).

-Unlike an ahead-of-time compiler, a JIT makes assumptions about the type information about the code and speculatively emits machine instructions.
+Unlike an ahead-of-time compiler, a JIT makes assumptions about the type information of the bytecode and speculatively emits machine instructions.
 If our assumptions were wrong, we need to fall back to the interpreter.
-The JIT compiler then must also insert *guards* that detect when type information is wrong and jumps to the interpreter.
+The JIT compiler then must also insert *guards* that detect when type information is wrong and will jump back to the interpreter.
 The state machine below describes the high-level process.

 <img src="state-machine.png" alt="Interpreter Performance" width="100%">

 Machine code emitted by a JIT might look something like the following.
-There are fewer 'overhead' instructions (just two) than in the interpreter version.
+Notice that there are fewer 'overhead' instructions than in the interpreter version (just two instead of seven).

 <img src="guard-vvadd.png" alt="Interpreter Performance" width="40%">

 ## TraceMonkey

 *TraceMonkey* is the JIT proposed by the authors and roughly follows the high-level ideas described above.
-The main steps of TraceMonkey are *interpreting*, *recording*, *compilation*, *native execution*, *aborting*.
+The main steps of TraceMonkey are *interpreting*, *recording*, *compilation*, *native execution*, and *aborting*.

 ### Interpreting